PaulHobbs/aisociety/services/workflow/DESIGN.md

 ## 6. Design Considerations

 *   **Communication:** gRPC is chosen for efficient, strongly-typed communication between services.
-*   **Persistence:** PostgreSQL provides robust relational storage, while storing Protobuf messages in `BYTEA` columns offers flexibility for evolving the `Node` structure.
+*   **Persistence:** PostgreSQL provides robust relational storage.
+Storing core data like `workflow_id`, `node_id`, `status`, and dependency links in standard columns allows for efficient querying by the Orchestration Engine.
+Storing the full `pb.Node` Protobuf message in a `BYTEA` column offers flexibility for evolving the `Node` structure without immediate schema migrations.
+Database operations should be performed within transactions where atomicity is required (e.g., updating a node and applying its edits).
-*   **Extensibility:** The architecture is designed to accommodate diverse agent types by interacting via the standardized `NodeService` interface.
+*   **Extensibility:** The architecture accommodates diverse agent types via the standardized `NodeService` gRPC interface.
-*   **Error Handling:** The system needs robust handling for various failure modes (agent errors (`TASK_ERROR`), infrastructure issues (`INFRA_ERROR`), timeouts). `ExecutionOptions` provide basic retry capabilities.
-*   **Reliability/Scalability:** For the initial clients (internal services, CLI), standard reliability and latency are acceptable.
-Future needs might require enhancements.
+*   **Error Handling:** Clear distinction between agent/task errors (`TASK_ERROR`, handled by updating node status) and infrastructure/communication errors (`INFRA_ERROR`, potentially leading to retries or workflow failure).
+The `WorkflowService` is responsible for interpreting results/errors from `NodeService` and updating state accordingly via the `StateManager`.
+*   **Configuration:** Service configuration (database connection string, NodeService address, polling intervals, etc.) should be managed externally (e.g., environment variables, configuration files loaded at startup).
+*   **Concurrency:** The Orchestration Engine might dispatch multiple nodes concurrently.
+Database transactions and potentially optimistic/pessimistic locking strategies (if needed, though careful state management might suffice initially) should be used to prevent race conditions when updating workflow/node states.
+*   **Reliability/Scalability:** For initial use cases, a single instance polling the database is likely sufficient.
+Future scaling could involve more sophisticated queue-based dispatching or sharding.

 ## 7. Future Considerations